metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ([llama photo](https://en.wikipedia.org/wiki/Llama#/media/File:Llama_lying_down.jpg) by Johann "nojhan" Dréo, distributed under a CC BY-SA 2.0 FR license.)

-3. If a screenshot has not been found after steps 1 and 2, then the plugin attempts to take a screenshot of the main Cura window and save it to the file (explained in [Step 5 above](#Step5))  This is the default behavior of the plugin, and is what will happen normally if the user doesn't perform the actions listed in Steps 1 and 2.
+3. If a screenshot has not been found after steps 1 and 2, then the plugin attempts to take a screenshot of the main Cura window and save it to the file.
+This is the default behavior of the plugin, and is what will happen normally if the user doesn't perform the actions listed in Steps 1 and 2.

 4. If the screenshot fails for some reason then a generic Cura icon will be selected as the preview image.